MissaouiChedy/MissaouiChedy.github.io/_posts/2017-06-15-elixir-phoenix-so-far-channels.md

 <script src="https://gist.github.com/MissaouiChedy/e83fca101fac63d0a28d09994206e625.js"></script>

-Here the `socket` subpath is mapped to the `MyApp.MyAppSocket` module.
+Here the `socket` sub-path is mapped to the `MyApp.MyAppSocket` module.

 The socket module is usually straightforward it just contains to key pieces:

 <script src="https://gist.github.com/MissaouiChedy/f1ecb11879e84a704fb44780c211a402.js"></script>